George Clarke (convict)

 George "The Barber" Clarke (1806 – 11 August 1835) was an English convict who was transported to Australia, escaped and became a notable bushranger while living with Aboriginal Australians in the Liverpool Plains district of New South Wales.
 He is famous for giving an exaggerated account to the colonial authorities of an immense river that spanned the continent to the north-west.
-This story prompted Sir Thomas Mitchell to conduct his four expeditions of exploration into the interior of Australia.
-After being re-captured, Clarke was sent to the penal colony of Norfolk Island and was later hanged to death in Hobart Town in Van Diemen's Land.
+This story prompted Thomas Mitchell to conduct his four expeditions of exploration into the interior of Australia.
+After being re-captured, Clarke was sent to the penal colony of Norfolk Island and was later hanged to death in Hobart in Van Diemen's Land.

 Early life

-George Clarke was born in 1806 in Bewdley, Worcestershire to William and Susanna Clarke.
+George Clarke was born in 1806 in Bewdley, England to William and Susanna Clarke.
 George spent part of his childhood working in London as a messenger-boy for the engineering firm of John Rennie the Elder, where he received an education.
 It appears that he returned to the mid-west of England to take up an apprenticeship as a barber, from which he obtained his later moniker of "The Barber".